Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 works all across the web pages.
 Any of the pages can be seen and navigated from every page.
 It has been tested and found<br> to be responsive. .
 The header acts responsively across all resolutions too.

+## Home Page

+The home page otherwise known as the landing page contains three sections viz: about us/picture of the front view of Fitness Always<br> gym; the opening hours and contact details.
+The about us is a catching statement about the gymnasium to attract new customers.<br>
+It shared the row 50:50 with the front view photo of the gym.
+The section two is the opening hours of the gymnasium.
+It shows when the gym<br>
+is opened in the morning and closed in the night from Monday to Friday.
+This was styled to position in the center.
+Finally, the contact<br> session which shows how the gym could be contacted either by post, telephone and/or email.
+The section is colored with gold after the menu<br> bar contact-us color and linked with the contact page i.e. when the contact page is clicked from the menu bar, it links user to this contact<br> page and it does not matter which page the user is, once the contact page is clicked, it immediately directs user to this section.
+This was<br> tested across all the devices and it works fine.

+## Facilities Page

+This page explains to potential customers what services are available in the gym.
+At the moment, only six services are available but as time<br> goes on, the gym will expand and add other services.
+The services are styled with Font Awesome Icons by the side of the title of each service.<br>
+The test carried out on this page was to navigate to it from another page and it works fine.
+Also, it works nicely across all the devices: mobile<br> phone, ipad and desktop.

+## Gallery Page

+When a user navigates to this page, it shows the different pictures of machines and tools available for use in the gymnasium.
+The pictures are<br> nicely padded to diferentiate them from one another.
+It has been tested to show these pictures across all the devices and the page can be navigated<br> from other pages.

+## Contact Us Page

+This has been explained vividly in the section 3 of the home page.
+When this page is clicked, it takes user straight to that section of the home page<br>
+and this has been tested and found to be true from all other pages.

 ## Footer

 The footer contains just the social media i.e. Facebook; Linkedin; Instagram; Twitter and YouTube.
 It is designed to share<br>